Allegheny-Computer-Science-203-S2020/cs203-S2020-assessment/assessment.md

    relevant extent to perform checks
   * :smiley: = Sufficiently sets up and configures Travis CI to a more sufficient extent to perform checks
-  * :sunglasses: = Correctly performing the setup and configuration for Travis CI to perform checks for all project deliverables
+  * :sunglasses: = Correctly performs the setup and configuration of Travis CI to perform checks for all project deliverables

 A software engineer demonstrates mastery of this technical skill at the